zehreken/simple-blog-generator/posts/2022-07-31-audio-terminology-for-audio-programmers.md

 **Buffer overrun:** In audio context, similar to buffer underrun, buffer overrun occurs when the buffer is filled faster than the processing thread consumes.

+**Attenuation:** The combined effect of scattering and absorption is called attenuation.

+**Propagation:** This is basically the movement of sound.
+In games this can be more about how the sounds through portals(e.g. doors, windows).

+**Diffraction:** The phenomenon in sound propagation when the sound wave moves around an object whose dimensions are smaller than or about equal to the wavelength of the sound.

+**Obstruction:** Obstruction occurs when a game object partially blocks the space between the source and the listener.

+**Occlusion:** Occlusion occurs when a game object completely blocks the space between the source and the listener.

+**Wavelength:** Wavelength is the distance between identical points in the cycles of a waveform signal.
+It is the horizontal distance.

+**HRTF:** Short for head *related transfer function*.
+It describes how an ear receives a sound from a point in space based on its physical properties, like the shape of the external ear, ear canal and also head size etc. This is also know as anatomical transfer function(ATF).

+**Dry&Wet:** In audio dry refers to unprocessed audio and wet refers to processed audio.

+**Early Reflections:** Early reflections are the echoes of a signal that arrive at the listener within a short amount of time, around 30ms, hence the name early reflections.
+Also called first reflections.

+**Comb Filtering:** Happens when the same signal arrives at the listener at different times with a very small delay between signals.

 """